-The most dangerous risk of an ovarian torsion is the cut off of the major blood vessels to the ovary.
+The most dangerous risk of ovarian torsion is the cut off of the arterial flow to the ovary.
 If the ovarian torsion is not treated quickly, there is a high likelihood that the ovary will have been starved of blood for too long and will have succumbed to necrosis.
 This usually means that the dead or dying ovary will need to be surgically removed from the body.

 Fortunately, the condition is not life-threatening and research indicates that the loss of an ovary does not typically impact fertility in a significant way.

 If you believe you are experiencing symptoms of, or suffering from Ovarian Torsion, or have questions about it, please see your doctor.